kwaldenphd/python-data-storage/README.md

   </tr>
   </table>

-Terminology, conceptual framework

-Creating them

-Syntax for ...
-- Accessing
-- Modifying
-- Adding

 ### Application

-Q1: Create a dictionary on a topic of your choosing.
-Include at least 7 key-value pairs.
+Q8: Write a program that creates a dictionary on a topic of your choosing.
+Include at least 5 key-value pairs.
+Use arguments and syntax covered in this section of the lab to accomplish the following tasks:

-    Add new elements to your dictionary.
+- Add a new element to your dictionary
-    Update an element in your dictionary.
+- Update or modify an element in your dictionary
-    Print a list of all the keys in your dictionary.
+- Print a list of all the keys in your dictionary
-    Print a list of all the values in your dictionary.
+- Print a list of all the values in your dictionary

+Answer to this question includes program + comments that document process and explain your code.

 ## Tuples